Moritz Seider Game Preview: Red Wings vs. Flyers

 Seider Stats vs. the Flyers

-- The Flyers have conceded 79 goals in total (2.7 per game), which ranks 10th in the NHL for fewest goals allowed.
+- The Flyers have conceded 85 goals in total (2.7 per game), the ninth-fewest allowed in the league.

 |2023-2024 Season